dentech-floss/watermill-opentelemetry-go-extra/README.md

 ### Trace/Span propagation

 Provide support for propagating trace/span id metadata along with a published message which subscriber(s) can extract and create child spans from.
-That way the subscriber will be a child span of span created by the publisher.
+That way the subscriber will be a child of the parent span created by the publisher.

 #### For publishers